BioinformaticsSpring2015/BioinformaticsMaterials/BioinfSyllabusLab.md

 Analysis of large biological datasets with emphasis on genomes and transcriptomes.
 This is a practical course in Bioinformatics which will emphasize how to use the computer as a tool for genomic data analysis.

-This course is offerred as a part of an undergraduate minor in Bioinformatics and Genomics, although students who have not declared the minor are welcome to take it as well.
+This course is offered as a part of an undergraduate minor in Bioinformatics and Genomics, although students who have not declared the minor are welcome to take it as well.

 ###Course pre-requisites

-Pre-requisites: BIOL 1307/1106 (General Biology 1 with lab) and BIOL 1307/1107 (General Biology 2 with lab).
+**Pre-requisites:** BIOL 1307/1106 (General Biology 1 with lab) and BIOL 1307/1107 (General Biology 2 with lab).

-Co-requisite: BIOL 4306 (Bioinformatics lecture).
+**Co-requisite:** BIOL 4306 (Bioinformatics lecture).
 The material covered in these two classes are complementary and will be integrated throughout the semester.
 However, the focus for lecture vs. lab  is slightly different, so your performance for each class will be assessed independently.

 ###Course objectives

 By the end of the course, students should be able to:

 * Design and implement bioinformatics pipelines to answer pre-defined questions from a variety of biological disciplines
 * Validate results from bioinformatics algorithms using hypothesis testing, correcting for multiple comparisons, etc.
 * Characterize the limitations of data to answer questions of interests